Workload-Driven Adaptive Data Partitioning and Distribution – The Cumulus Approach

 Authors

-Ilir Fetai, Damian Murezzan and Heiko Schuldt
+Ilir Fetai, Damian Murezzan, Heiko Schuldt

 Type